Here's why fake pregnancy jokes on April Fool's Day aren't all that funny

-In the post, originally shared four years ago but still as relevant today, she wrote:
+In the post originally shared last year, she wrote:

-Kayla said that a week before sharing the post, she had started spotting and that she thought it was normal because it had happened with her other child.
+Kayla said that a week before, she had started spotting and that she thought it was normal because it had happened with her other child.

 "And all I can do is cry.
 My eyes are so swollen and dark it looks like more than just my heart is broken.